Izabela88/walkers-website/README.md

   - ### **Responsiveness and compatibility**

-    The Website was tested on Google Chrome, Mozilla Firefox, Opera and Safari browsers.
+    The website was tested on Google Chrome, Mozilla Firefox, Opera and Safari browsers.
-    The Safari browser doesn't support 'smooth' behavior parameter in window.scroll() method.
+    The Safari browser doesn't support the 'smooth' behaviour parameter in the window.scroll() method.
     The website was viewed on a variety of devices such as Desktop, Laptop (Macbook Pro 16 inch), Mobiles( Huawei P20 Mate, Huawei P30, Samsung S21 ultra).
     A large amount of testing was done to ensure that all pages were linking correctly.
-    Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+    Friends and family members were asked to review the site and documentation to identify bugs and user experience issues.

 ## **DEPLOYMENT**